Marcus Müller

-Marcus Müller (born 20 August 2002) is a German professional footballer who plays as a striker for club Holstein Kiel.
+Marcus Müller (born 20 August 2002) is a German professional footballer who plays as a striker for club Wehen Wiesbaden on loan from Holstein Kiel.

 Career

 Müller is a youth product of FC Augsburg, FC Königsbrunn, and TSV Schwabmünchen.

 He began his senior career with FC Augsburg II in the Regionalliga in 2020.

 On 20 May 2023, he transferred to Mainz 05 where he was originally assigned to their reserves.
 He made his professional debut with the senior Mainz team as a late substitute in a 1–0 Bundesliga loss to 1.
 FC Heidenheim on 16 December 2023.

 On 14 August 2024, Müller signed with VfL Osnabrück in 3.
 Liga.

 On 17 June 2025, Müller signed a three-year contract with 2.
 Bundesliga club Holstein Kiel.